amaranth-lang/amaranth/docs/glossary.rst

   Rather than store data in flip-flops, as :ref:`SRAM<SRAM>` does, DRAM constantly reads data into capacitors, row-by-row, in sequence, even when no processing is taking place.
 Racing the decay of the refresh has a negative impact on speed and perforamance and the write process produces extra heat as it uses a strong charge.

-  DRAM has a higher storage capacity than other kinds of memory, is cheaper and smaller than SRAM, and memory can be deleted and refreshed while running a program.
+  DRAM has a higher storage capacity than other kinds of memory; is cheaper and smaller than SRAM; and memory can be deleted and refreshed while running a program.

   DRAM is incompatible with SRAM.
 To create a :ref:`SoC<SoC>` with DRAM requires the design of capacitors; creating a SoC with SRAM requires the design of flip-flops.